 Here you have a series of predictions, ostensibly that will apply to everyone, but there are only a dozen of them in total.
 This means that everyone on earth has been divided into 12 groups, and each person in a group will have a remarkably similar day.

-Knowing this, you can imagine my hesitation the first time I was to take the Meyers-Briggs personality test, which would supposedly tell quite a bit about my personality based on a few hundred questions that I would answer.
+Knowing this, you can imagine my hesitation the first time I was to take the Meyers-Briggs personality test, which would supposedly tell quite a bit about who I am based on a few hundred questions that I would answer.

 “Bring me my tin-foil hat,” I thought, “because I’ve just been accepted into the wacko-brigade.”

 Much to my surprise, however, the test was actually pretty accurate.

 I was labeled and ENTJ, which is a somewhat rare combination of 4 different letters, each representing a different approach to the world (‘E’ stands for ‘extroverted,’N’ for ‘intuitive,’ ‘T’ for ‘thinking,’ ‘J’ for ‘judging’).
 The explanation offered of my personality type wasn’t exact, but close enough to make me nod my head while reading it, thinking ‘oh, so that’s why I do that.’

 I have to think, though, that many people wouldn’t have that same experience.
 For one, the number of traits only allows for 16 different personality types, and that isn’t many when you think of the scope and variety of people out there.